 Of course!
 We love all our past artists, but each show is brand new, and creating a successful balance of media types can’t be accomplished without all new apps every time.
 Being a past artist does not guarantee a place in the current show.

-Oh, don’t forget, you need to do these things by SEPTEMBER 14th at midnight!
+Oh, don’t forget, you need to do these things by SEPTEMBER 1st at 11:59pm!
 Don’t be like Cinderella, running to catch the coach while it is turning into a pumpkin!
 Fairy Godmother won’t bail you out!

 Part of what makes Cherrywood Art Fair a successful show is the careful selection of artists we think will create the best balanced and quality show.
 We also consider the variety of the show overall, making sure that we don’t have too many similar items or vendors.
 Take a look at our past artist photos to get a sense of Cherrywood Art Fair’s content.